valeIT/valeIT.github.io/_posts/2019-10-06-Fall-App-Updates.md

 # New Apps

-If you're subscribed to my [newsletter][4] stay tuned.
-In the next few days you will get the possibility to join the beta of Teria and Dreamer.
+_This article includes part taken from my [newsletter][4] from a few weeks ago and had the chance to join the beta of Teria and Dreamer early.
+If not you can subscribe to it [here][4]._

 ## Writing

 Teria and WriteRise are both related to writing, but they are their own separate entities that try to do two different things.
 I will explain more in the mail but here's a short taste.

 ### WriteRise

 [mac OS application]

 WriteRise automatically tracks your writings during the day grouped by application.
 At the end of the day, week, month or year you can look back at how much you've written each day.